Arburg

 Source: Engel

-A servo-hydraulic, two-platen duo 770 WP tech U.S. machine will showcase the production and decoration of automotive components.
+A servo-hydraulic, two-platen duo 770 WP tech U.S. machine is showcasing the production and decoration of automotive components.
 The large-area sliding table mold from Schöfer will mold a front panel in a single cycle using Engel foilmelt and clearmelt technologies.
 Translucent polypropylene from SABIC is joined with polyurethane (PUR) from Ruehl for cost and weight savings, by applying a Kurz inmold decoration (IMD) film.
 PUR dosing equipment comes from Italy’s Cannon.
 The process combines decoration and scratch-resistant surface creation through IMD and PUR coating, resulting in a part with electromagnetic transparency.
 The fully integrated production cell utilizes easix automation.

 Related Content